okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-overview/index.md

 The following steps and flowchart outline the submission process for SCIM or Workflows integrations with the OIN Manager:

 1. Build the SCIM integration or Workflows capabilities in your app.
-   - Sign in to your developer-edition org Admin Console.
+   - Sign in to your Developer Edition org Admin Console.
    - Create the SCIM integration instance or build your Workflows connector.
    - Test the integration.
-1. Sign in to the OIN Manager with your developer-edition org credentials.
+1. Sign in to the OIN Manager with your Developer Edition org credentials.
    - Add integration details in the OIN Manager.
    - Submit the integration.
 1. Review feedback.